Are you a financial planner? Do you handle client data?

 Maybe the client moves to another adviser, data is captured, maintained.
-Initial charges incurred.
+Initial charges were incurred yet again.

-Perhaps you are a Non-Intermediating Financial Planner and the wealthtech company won’t allow you to use their system.
-What then?
+Perhaps you are a Non-Intermediating Financial Planner and the wealth tech company won’t allow you to use their system.

 Potentially a client is left orphaned by an adviser departure, as the old firm chips away at assets in perpetuum with fees for no service.
 Locked in.
 Unserviceable.